Bentworth Hall: After the War

 An ordnance disposal unit operated in the corner of the wood near the field to the south, towards Colliers Wood.
 Ordnance was taken to the hollow or "dell" in the field and detonated there.

 In 1947, the Bentworth Hall estate was bought by Major Herbert Cecil Benyon Berens, who was a director of Hambros bank in London from 1968.
 In 1950, Major Berens built two new lodge houses at the junction of the drive to Bentworth Hall with the main road through the village towards Medstead.
 He also built an extension to the south of the centre of Bentworth Hall itself with tall windows down to ground level facing south west.
-The walls of the extension matched the squared flint of the main building, and the extension was known as the "Garden Rooms" – compare the photo of the south side in 1983 with earlier photos.
+The walls of the extension matched the squared flint of the main building, and the extension was known as the "Garden Rooms".

 Major Berens was a keen game shooter and each year his keeper raised pheasants in the old stable and coach block before the young birds were put into the woods.
 There was accommodation for the keeper in the stable block with one downstairs and one upstairs room.
 In the 1970s the keeper was "Ginger" Woods, a well-known village character who also lived in house on the road between Bentworth and Medstead near the cricket pitch, land that was owned by the Berens family.

 Major Berens died at Bentworth Hall on 27 October 1981 and after this the remaining estate was put up for sale.